After first steps on moon, crew welcomed home with aloha

 After two sonic booms, three huge parachutes slowed the descent to the Pacific Ocean.

-Hege, now a 70-year-old Columbus, Indiana, resident, remembers the Navy “had helicopters all around” the command module after it splashed down in the Pacific.
+Hege, now a 70-year-old Columbus, Indiana, resident, said the Navy “had helicopters all around” the command module after it splashed down in the Pacific.

 The astronauts were scooped up and placed in quarantine, where the trio was met by President Richard Nixon and returned to Pearl Harbor.